"Leveraging MIT contacts, we met with top fund managers and entrepreneurs on study tours to Asia and Africa."

 Elizabeth Monrad Fellowship

-The Elizabeth Monrad Fellowship provides support for graduate students at MIT Sloan.
+The Elizabeth Monrad Fellowship provides financial support to graduate students with diverse backgrounds at MIT Sloan.

 Exxon Education Foundation Fellowship